Caso-source/caso-source.github.io/TryHackMe/relevant.md

 ```

-Once I grab the password.txt file and analyzed it I see that there are some possible credentials that have been encoded seemingly with base64(due to the "==")
+Once I grab the password.txt file and analyzed it I saw that there are some possible credentials that have been encoded seemingly with base64(due to the "==")

 ![](pictures/pass0-relevant.png)